wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-deploy-local-git.md

 ## <a id="Step5"></a>Troubleshooting

-The following are errors or problems commonly encountered when using Git to publish to an Azure Web App in Azure:
+The following are errors or problems commonly encountered when using Git to publish to an App Service app in Azure:

 ****